Error-331/code_tests/docs/bible/links.md

 Even More - October 26 (God always feeds a hungry heart.
 He satisfies the thirsty soul.
 Don't limit what you receive because you want to control his love's portion for you);

+Can't Wait - October 27 (We can connect with the Lord in prayer; When we in a desperate emergency, it is not a lack of faith to ask God to hurry to us; it acknowledges the moment we are in);

+Completely Reliant - October 28 (It is not weakness to admit your reliance on the Lord; It is a great relief when we call on the Lord for help, for he is faithful to come to our aid; When we admit our need and cry out to God, he faithfully answers us);

 ## Gods help

 - It is never too much to ask God for help even if you find yourself asking repeatedly;